CherryLend/cherrylend-v2-spec/README.md

 Check if the two info matches up
 ```
 let info_difference =
     list.difference(input_loan_info, outputs_collateral_info)
 let info_matches = list.length(info_difference) == 0
 info_matches
 ```
 ### Repay Loan
 ##### High-Level Implementation
 To repay a loan, the borrower will consume the collateral locked up at the collateral script and send the interest payments to the interest script.
 Repaying loan validation will be similar to grabbing a loan.
-We will be creating a new data type that contains fields such as from looping through the inputs that are coming from the collateral script and outputs going back to the interest script.
-Then comparing the two.
-We will assume both the inputs from the collateral script and outputs going to the interest script both contain unique lender addresses.
+We will be creating a new data type(ValidateInterestPayment) that contains the following fields repay loan amount, repay loan asset, repay interest amount, repay interest asset, and lender address hash from looping through the inputs that are coming from the collateral script and outputs going back to the interest script.
+We will assume both the inputs from the collateral script and outputs going to the interest script both contain unique lender addresses so we don't need to fold here.

-First we will map_filter through the inputs from the collateral script to grab the following information from the datum, lender address, loan amount, loan asset, repay interest amount, and repay interest asset.
+First, we will use a map_filter through the inputs from the collateral script to grab the following information from the datum: lender address, loan amount, loan asset, repay interest amount, and repay interest asset.
 We know these values are valid because we already validated them in the loan script.
-We will only return the info in the filter_map if the following validations are true.
-The deadline to repay the loan has not passed.
-The original loan borrower signed the transaction.
+We will only return the a constructed ValidateInterestPayment in the filter_map if the following validations are true:
+* The deadline to repay the loan has not passed, and the original loan borrower signed the transaction.

-The tx_id are all the same.
-The total loan amount and total repay loan amount, which we got from the outputs going to the interest script, equals the amount specified in the datum.
-This ensures that the borrower repaid the entire loan, not just parts of it.
-These two checks ensures that the loan are from the same transaction and the borrower are paying off the entire loan, not just parts of it.
+* The tx ids are the same.
+* The total loan amount and total repay loan amount, which we got from calculating the outputs going to the interest script,needs to equals the amount specified in the input collateral UTXOs datum.

-When we map through the outputs going to the interest script, we need to look in the value of the UTXO to see if they contain the correct original loan asset amount and repay interest asset amount.
-Then we will compare the two list of datatypes.
+*
+These checks ensure that the loans are from the same transaction, the borrower is paying off the entire loan, not just parts of it, and the borrower still has time to pay off the loan.

+The output interest payment UTXOs will contain datum values specifying the loan asset and repay interest asset.
+We will map through each UTXOs then look into the UTXO to see how much assets it contains and return a constructed ValidateInterestPayment.

+The resulting two lists of ValidateInterestPayment from the inputs and outputs will confirm that the borrower is paying the correct amount back to the lenders.
 ##### Quick Code Walkthrough
 Grab all input UTXOs coming from the collateral validator
 ```